CGregorio-GCU/Anatomy-Atlas/README.md

 ### GitHub
 Purpose – Allows developers on the team to make changes to the code at the same time.
 Allows code to be stored in the cloud to prevent data from being lost.

-Chosen – GitHub is an industry standard for Git and Version Control.
+Chosen – GitHub is an industry-standard for Git and Version Control.

 ## New Technologies
-This application involved the learning of new techologies, which include, but are not limited to:
+This application involved the learning of new technologies, which include, but are not limited to:

  - PostgresSql
  - Drizzle ORM